csh970605/csh970605.github.io/_posts/2023-05-20-Arithmetic_Bitwise.md

 # What is Arithmetic Operation?

 These are simple operations that allow us to directly add or subract to the color intensity.<br>
 Calculates the per-element operation of two arrays.
 The overall effect is increasing or decreasing brightness.
-We can use Arithmetic Operation by:
+We can use Arithmetic Operation as:
 **cv2.add(image, matrix)**.<br>
 You should notice that do not add matrix like "image * matrix".
 You can get less or more values of added image than you expected.
 <br><br><br>